IlyasLebleu/TextrankSummary/README.md

 Once both neural networks are properly trained, the summarization process is thus:
   - Parse the text into sentences using a regex - **DONE**
-  - Parse the sentences into a labelled tree structure using a Huggingface model
+  - Parse the sentences into a labelled tree structure using a parse tree model (Stanford NLP Constituency Parser)
   - Find x-bar schemas, flatten them and label them
   - Run each sentence through the (already trained) LSTM to compute sentence vectors
   - Compute the topic vector - **DONE**